svvchen/nervxious/about.md

 ---
 As nervous and anxious as I am about exposing my writing, here it is.

-Please read some of the things I've!
+Please do read some of the things I've written!
 I really appreciate you stopping by.

-Follow me on [twitter](https://twitter.com/svvchen) for post updates.
+If you like what you see, follow me on [twitter](https://twitter.com/svvchen) for new post updates.